Circus Shows in the Alleys and Shacks of Kampala.

 The female literacy rate in Uganda is 66%, while the male literacy rate is 79%.
 The reasons for this gap are varied, including early marriages (particularly in rural areas), and unsafe scenarios including sexual harassment in a way to class, a lack of private bathrooms in school, as well as money to buy sanitary pads resulting in absences.
 The rampant phenomenon of the “Sugar Daddy” also plays a part; unscrupulous adults prey on vulnerable girls, offering phone credit, clothes or money.
 These victimizations increase the spread of HIV/AIDS, as well as others STDS.
 Additionally, when girls get pregnant, they are forced to withdraw from school, while the fathers of their children are permitted to continue.

 Hiccup Circus Uganda works with communities to try to stem these misfortunes and provide girls with the knowledge they need with a different and fun approach.
-The stages of this new circus tour “OKUBEERA NE’MBELLA ENUNGI” will be in a slum of Namuwongo, the district from which the HCU members come from.
-One afternoon a week for 12 weeks, the public can enjoy varied circus performances, free of charge!
-In blazing costumes there will be stunts, human pyramids, juggling, clowns, spitfire and acrobatic dances as well as the story of Walia, a student forced to leave school for an unwanted pregnancy.
+The stages of this circus tour “OKUBEERA NE’MBELLA ENUNGI” have been the slum of Namuwongo, the district from which the HCU members come from.
+One afternoon a week for 12 weeks, the public had enjoyed varied circus performances, free of charge!
+In blazing costumes, stunts, human pyramids, juggling, clowns, spitfire and acrobatic dances as well as the story of Walia, a student forced to leave school for an unwanted pregnancy.

 Sometimes even the things made with feet can make a big impact!